LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

 #### Option 2: Manually

 1. [Download](https://github.com/LP-Messaging/Android-Messaging-SDK) the latest SDK package.
 2. Extract the file to a folder on your computer.
-The package contains all the files you need to add to your project as well as a sample app that demonstrates how to use the SDK.
+The package contains all of the files you need to add to your project.
+Also in the package, you get a sample app that demonstrates how to use the SDK.
 3. In your Android Studio project, go to **File > New > Import module**.
-4. Navigate to the folder where you extracted the SDK, select the **lp_messaging_sdk** module, and click **Finish**.
+4. Navigate to the folder where you extracted the SDK, select the **lp_messaging_sdk** module, and then click **Finish**.
 5. Add the following to the build.gradle of your app:
    - **compileSdkVersion**
    - **buildToolsVersion**
    <div class="important">
    The version should be at least Version 23.
    </div>
-6. Under the Android section, add:
+6. Under the **Android** section, add:
    ```gradle
    repositories {
      flatDir {